 I was tromping down a tree-lined side street early that morning when a Vespa pulled to the curb.
 The young woman straddling it asked if I wanted a lift to city center.
 She wore a soft top tucked into a wide belt atop a billowy summer skirt.
 Brunette hair, brown eyes, white teeth, lips....
-If she'd introduced herself as Claudia Cardinale I'd have believed her!
-I got on and held on to her hips of all things, completely turned on.
+If she'd introduced herself as Claudia Cardinale's twin sister I'd have believed her!
+I got on and held on-to her hips of all things-completely turned on.
 I gathered from her words tossed back over flowing waves that she worked as an instructor in English at the Berlitz school and as a translator from her native Italian.
 And would I like to stop for a cappuccino...?
-I'm not making this one up either, I swear it.
+Would I like...?
+I'm not making this up either, I swear it.

 When she parked the scooter on a bridge over the Arno, I confessed that I wasn't exactly sure what a cappuccino was.
-She laughed and took me into a teeny bar. ordering for both of us, needless to say.
+She laughed and took me into a teeny bar, ordering for both of us, needless to say.
 As a rule I wasn't even drinking coffee those days-too many jitters for one already high-strung lad.
 The first espresso, in fact the only espresso I had drunk before then, had been years prior at another teeny outlet, but it was a Puerto Rican food stall on one of those narrow elliptical islands that used to sit in the middle of Upper Broadway-I don't know if they still do.
 Out of curiosity I had tried a simple espresso there for thirty or forty or fifty cents and was shocked by the minute quantity in the tiny cup.
-I downed it-dense, bitter, intense, the way I like my coffee today!
+I downed it-dense, bitter, intense, the way I like coffee today!

-I don't think we were on the Ponte Santa Trinità or its replica.
-I'd read Dante's NEW LIFE (1294) and THE DIVINE COMEDY (1472) in translation, but this was no comedy for me.
-She was my Beatrice in the flesh and my Virgil all rolled up into one!
+I'd read in translation Dante's NEW LIFE (1294) and THE DIVINE COMEDY (1472), but this was no comedy for me.
+I don't think we were on the Ponte Santa Trinità or its replica, but she was my Beatrice in the flesh and my Virgil all rolled up into one!
 But of course she wouldn't succumb to my pleading to take me with her that very day on her trip to spend a week at the family summer residence in the countryside.
 She just didn't take my crush on her-or hers on me-seriously!
-She was a twenty-three- or twenty-four- or twenty-five-year-old coquette, and I was an oversexed twenty-year-old.
+She was a twenty-three- or twenty-four- or twenty-five-year-old coquette.
+I was an oversexed twenty-year-old.
 So who was the cat and who the canary?
 Psychoanalysis to the rescue?
 Forgetaboutit!
 She looked at me with those moist brown eyes and said, "Mi scusi...."

 I grabbed my pack and followed her outside.
-I don't remember actually falling to my knees to entreat her-per favore, prego, please please please let me come along!-but I well might have.
+I don't remember actually falling to the pavement on my knees-per favore, prego, please please let me come along!-but I may have.
 How I longed for her to put me back on that scooter with my hands on her hips again and let her lead me to eternal perdition if it meant a single spell of luxe, calme, et volutpté with the likes of her!
-She mounted the Vespa, coaxed it off its kickstand with her espadrilles, and rode off smiling, waving- Ciao!-leaving me standing on a bridge over the Arno on a beautiful sunlit morning in the middle of August-with a bad case of the jitters indeed.
-7
+She mounted the Vespa, coaxed it off its kickstand with one espadrille, and rode off smiling, waving- Ciao!-leaving me standing on a bridge over the Arno on a beautiful sunlit morning in the middle of August-with a bad case of the jitters indeed.7